-- During inter you can watch migratory birds around the lake.
-The place is also suitable for doing picnics in winter months.
+- During inter, you can watch migratory birds around the lake.
+The place is also suitable for doing picnics in the winter months.

-- Visit the football stadium and the theatre called Mukta Mancha at the northern side of the lake.
+- Visit the football stadium and the theatre called Mukta Mancha on the northern side of the lake.

-- Moving tea stalls could be found that sells beverages and sacks to the visitors.
+- Moving tea stalls could be found that sell beverages and snacks to the visitors.

 Other nearby attractions

-- There is the Rabindra Sarobar stadium to the north of the lake featured with audio visual training system.
+- There is the Rabindra Sarobar stadium to the north of the lake featured with an audiovisual training system.

 - To the south is the Japanese Buddhist temple established by the founder of the Buddhist Association.

-- The Ramakrishna Mission cultural institute lies nearby in Golpark, within the walking distance from the lake.
+- The Ramakrishna Mission cultural institute lies nearby in Golpark, within the walking distance of the lake.

 - An auditorium named Pavilion Hall adjoins the stadium with the lake complex.